ValentinKil/ValentinKil.github.io/_pages/teaching.md

 **Year 2023/2024**

+Lecturer in Mathematics and Statistics at [Balliol College](https://www.balliol.ox.ac.uk)\
+Tutor for Foundations of Statistical Inference at the Departement of Statistics\
+Tutor in Machine Learning at [OPUS](https://oxfordprogram.com)

+**Year 2023/2024**

+Tutor in Mathematics at [Keble College](https://www.keble.ox.ac.uk)\
-Teaching Assistant for Applied Probability in the Departement of Statistics\
+Teaching Assistant for Applied Probability at the Departement of Statistics\
 Tutor in Machine Learning at [OPUS](https://oxfordprogram.com)\
-Tutor in Statistics at [Rhodes Trust](https://www.rhodeshouse.ox.ac.uk)\
+Tutor in Statistics at [Rhodes Trust](https://www.rhodeshouse.ox.ac.uk)
-Tutor in Mathematics at [Keble College](https://www.keble.ox.ac.uk)

 ## IPESUP
 I am a Mathematics teacher at <a href="https://www.ipesup.fr">IPESUP</a>\